 - Recent research from Wake Forest School of Medicine shows that a Mediterranean diet can create anti-cancer conditions by influencing microbe colonies in the body.

 - There appears to be a link between low Vitamin D levels after menopause and increased Breast Cancer risk, according to new research that corroborates previous study findings.

 - Possible environmental causes of breast cancer have also received more attention in recent years.
 While much of the science on this topic is still in its earliest stages, this is an area of active research.

 - Drug research often looks at new uses for existing drugs.
 Clinical trials are looking at non-hormonal drugs for breast cancer reduction.
 Drugs of interest include drugs for osteoporosis and bone metastases, COX-2 inhibitors, non-steroidal anti-inflammatory drugs, and statins (used to lower cholesterol).

 - Biosimilar medicines in the treatment pipeline offer promise but are still expensive.
-Testing for the BRCA1 and 2 genes is warranted for many women, due to family history, but counseling as to interpretation is critical; studies show that awareness and updated education for both patient and provider are needed.
+Testing for the BRCA1 and 2 genes are warranted for many women due to family history, but counseling as to interpretation is critical; studies show that awareness and updated education for both patient and provider are needed.

 How Can We Take Action in October?

 - ages 40-49: talk to MD about mammogram frequency and family history

 - ages 50+ get a mammogram every two years